Miramar High School: State Championship (2009)

 Miramar High School won their first State Championship title on Dec 19, 2009.
 Miramar High School beat DeLand High School of DeLand, Florida 42–20.
 Quarterback Ryan Williams set a state championship game record with 5 TD passes and a completion percentage record of .857, going 18 of 21 for 254 yards.
 Miramar High was the first team from Broward County to win a 6A state championship and the first in the county to win in the largest classification since Hollywood Hills won 4A in 1973.

 Miramar High's athletic rival is Everglades High School.

 Demographics

-As of the 2021-22 school year, the total student enrollment was 2,095.
-The ethnic makeup of the school was 15.3% White, 80.5% Black, 13.7% Hispanic, 1.8% Asian, 1.9% Multiracial, 0.2% Native American or Native Alaskan, and 0.3% Native Hawaiian or Pacific Islander.
+As of the 2021–22 school year, the total student enrollment was 2,095.
+The ethnic makeup of the school was 15.3% White, 80.5% Black, 13.7% Hispanic, 1.8% Asian, 1.9% Multiracial, 0.2% Native American or Alaskan Natives, and 0.3% Hawaiian or Pacific Islander.